IAmContent/public/public-java/devices/iamcontent-servo-support/src/site/md/com.iamcontent.device.servo.md

 #Java package: _servo_

-A _ServoSource_ allows _Servo_ objects to be obtained by their channel number.
+A _ServoSource_ allows _Servo_ objects to be obtained by their channel ids.
 The _Servos_ class has convenient factory methods for creating [raw](com.iamcontent.device.servo.raw.md) _ServoSource_ objects and for calibrating them.

 ![Class Diagram](../uml/com.iamcontent.device.servo.png)